Nymiera/Aelan/README.md

 The Mistral-7B-Instruct-v0.1 Large Language Model (LLM) is a instruct fine-tuned version of the [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) generative text model using a variety of publicly available conversation datasets.

-For full details of this model please read our [Release blog post](https://mistral.ai/news/announcing-mistral-7b/)
+For full details of this model please read our [release blog post](https://mistral.ai/news/announcing-mistral-7b/)

 ## Instruction format